-The Company issued no performance-based awards during the three months ended March 31, 2017 and 2016.
+The Company did not issue any performance-based awards during the three months ended March 31, 2018 and 2017.
 For awards granted to employees with performance conditions, no expense will be recognized, and no measurement date can occur, until the occurrence of the event is probable.
 For awards granted to non-employees, the Company will recognize the lowest aggregate amount within the range of potential values as expense until the measurement date is established.
-For the three months ended March 31, 2017 and 2016, the Company recognized \$25,109 and \$484,612, respectively, as expense related to performance-based awards.
+For the three months ended March 31, 2018, Company recognized income of \$9,415 and expense of \$25,109 for the three months ended March 31, 2017 related to performance-based awards.